STUDENT EVALUATIONS PROGRAM Spring 2026

 DO I NEED TO BRING MY HARP?

-Not for the first evaluation as it will be held in an all virtual setting.
-We are able to hold the second evaluation in person and there will be a lever and pedal harp available for participants to play.
-You are welcome to bring your own harp instead for the second evaluation if you are more comfortable playing on it instead.
-We ask that if you are bringing a harp please arrive early to get your harp unloaded and possibly tuned, so we can stay on schedule.
+For the first evaluation, no, as it will be held in an all virtual setting and you will be playing your own harp from the comfort of your home.
+For the second evaluation, there will be a lever and pedal harp available for participants to play.
+You are welcome to bring your own harp instead if you are more comfortable playing on it.
+However, we ask that if you are bringing a harp please arrive EARLY to get your harp unloaded and tuned, so we can stay on schedule.

 DO I NEED TO BE AN AHS MEMBER TO PARTICIPATE?